 10. Click the Apply button on the main Wireless Settings page.
-Your settings are saved.

-6 Optimize Performance
+Optimize Performance

 You can set up the router to optimize performance for applications such as Internet gaming, high-definition video streaming, and VoIP communication.
 By default, the router uses Wi-Fi Multimedia Quality of Service (WMM QoS).